MCarbono/go-distributed-lock/README.md

 <a id="Endpoints"></a>
 ## 💻 Endpoints

-In this section you will find all the curls for the requests.
+In this section you will find all the curls to make http requests for the service Order.

 Create Order